Krav Maga: Grading system

 Most of the Krav Maga organizations in Israel use Imi Lichtenfeld's colored belt grading system which is based upon the Judo ranking system.
-It starts with white belt, and then yellow, orange, green, blue, brown and black belts.
+It starts with a white belt, and then yellow, orange, green, blue, brown and black belts.
 Black belt students can move up the ranks from 1st to 9th Dan.
 The time and requirements for advancing have some differences between the organizations.

 Other organizations that teach Krav Maga in and outside of Israel use similar grading systems.

 A patch system was developed by Eyal Yanilov in the late 1980s.
-The grades are divided into three main categories; Practitioner, Graduate and Expert.
+The grades are divided into three main categories: Practitioner, Graduate and Expert.
 Each of the categories, which are often abbreviated to their initials, has five ranks.
 Grades P1 through to P5 are the student levels and make up the majority of the Krav Maga community.
-After P5 are G1-G5, and in order to achieve Graduate level the student has to demonstrate a proficiency in all of the P level techniques before advancing.
+After P5 are G1–G5, and in order to achieve Graduate level the student has to demonstrate a proficiency in all of the P-level techniques before advancing.

 Although there are some subtle differences, the various organizations teach the same core techniques and principles.
 Some other organizations have less formal grading ranks without belts or patches but do have levels by which students can monitor their progress.

 Sparring

-In some organizations sparring is slow and light until the student reaches G2 level.
-This takes approximately four to six years because rising one level in the Practitioner and Graduate categories takes at minimum half a year of consistent training.
+In some organizations, sparring is slow and light until the student reaches G2 level.
+This takes approximately four to six years, because rising one level in the Practitioner and Graduate categories takes at minimum half a year of consistent training.
 It is, however, more common to observe regular trainees grading only once a year from P3 and up.

-Once in G2, students also do simulated "real" fighting with protective gear.
+Once in G2, students also practice simulated "real" fighting with protective gear.